zhechen/PLARD/README.md

 4) I am sorry that the very original scripts for computing altitude difference images are lost.
 Please wait for my further update on this.

 P.S.
 I am not updating this repository very frequently, so please forgive my late response in the future.

-### 19/08/2021 Update ###
-1) I strongly recommend using our pre-trained model to initialize the network before training on any other tasks, even without LiDAR images.

-2) For proper training with small batches, I tried to fix the batch normalization layers by default in codes.

 ### 23/07/2020 Update ###
 Finally, I have got some time to re-implement the code for computing altitude difference image.
 The codes are written in MATLAB and are placed under the folder './codes-for-ADI'.
 Note that we re-tune the parameters for the new implementation, thus some parameters are different from the original implementation.
 This does not affect performance in practice.